 "People were coming in really happy we were still here, because so many other places have closed," says the owner, K.

-"For me, if I can give someone a job and help them out of some situation they're in, that's the thing that makes me happy," he says.
+"For me, if I can give people a job and help them out of some situation they're in, that's the thing that makes me happy," he says.
 "This is about creating something to show the people that don't have nothing to look up to that they can do something."

 I spent the day hanging out in the shop and photographing the people who passed through.